rohan-patnaik/r3chat/design_plan.md

 **4. Core Theme & Styling (Reference from Main PRD)**

-*(Re-iterating the theme colors for clarity and completeness in this document for the LLM.)*

 *   **Dark Theme (Default):**
     *   **Background:** A very dark, desaturated brown.
 Hex: `#1c1a19`
     *   **Component Background (e.g., Panels, Cards):** A slightly lighter dark brown.
 Hex: `#2a2726`